thomasboyt/pearl/packages/pearl/docs/tutorial.md

 }
 ```

 This code should look familar, with only a few values changed from the player creation.
 One notable change is the addition of `tags` - these are strings that can be used to identify _types of entities_.
-In a traditional OOP game, you might use `instanceof` to determine what kind of object you're looking at - say, `entity instanceof Enemy` - but since here, all entities are merely instances of `GameObject`, we use `tags` to distinguish them.
+In a traditional OOP game, you might use `instanceof` to determine what kind of object you're looking at - say, `entity instanceof Enemy` - but since here, all entities are merely instances of `Entity`, we use `tags` to distinguish them.
 You'll see this in use in the next section.

 If you refresh, you'll see a big red box at the bottom of the screen, our new enemy.
 Currently, we can run right up to it - or through it - and laugh at it, since it currently has no way to fight back.
 Let's make it so that if you run into the enemy without a weapon, the enemy will, as expected, kill you.